What is Data Obfuscation? Everything You Should Know

 Data Masking

-Data masking is a data security measure that involves creating a fake but highly convincing version of an organization’s secure data.
-The idea is to protect data from breaches or leaks in instances where functional data sets are needed for demonstration, training, or testing, without revealing actual user data.
+Data masking creates a fake but highly convincing version of data.
+It allows functional data sets to be used for demonstration, training, or testing, without revealing actual user data.

 Essentially, data masking uses the same format as existing databases, but changes datas’ values.
-This process is done in such a way that the data cannot be reverse-engineered to reveal the original data points.
-Numbers and characters may be scrambled, hidden, substituted, or even encrypted.
+The changes cannot be reverse-engineered to reveal the original data points – numbers and characters may be scrambled, hidden, substituted, or even encrypted.

 Data Encryption